-2.1 Modular structure
+2.1.
+Modular structure

-As shown in Figure 1Error!
-Reference source not found., the EUCalc consists of 15 interdependent modules representing the supply and demand sides of activities, materials, energy and emissions; as well as different interfaces of the energy system with society and the environment.
-The lifestyle module drives the model by calling upon the other modules for activities, goods and services (Costa et al 2020).
-Emissions from the energy system are converted in global warming potential via the emissions module to derive a consistent climate impact and account for the effects of mitigation actions within the EU27+2 (Price et al 2019).
-The impacts of trade between the EU27+2 and the rest of the world (RoW) as well as embodied emissions are modelled with a modified version of GTAP (Global Trade Analysis Project) in the Transboundary effects module (Clora and Yu 2020).
-Intra and extra EU27+2 trade dynamics was shown to have a significant impact on emissions, comparable with the territorial emissions of EU Member States (Costa and Moreau 2019).
-A description of each module, their main outputs and interlinkages is provided in Sections 1.4 and 1.5 of the SI.
+As shown in figure 1, the EUCalc consists of 15 inter-dependent modules representing the supply and demand sides of activities, materials, energy and emissions; as well as different interfaces of the energy system with society and the environment.
+The lifestyle module calls upon the other modules for the supply of activities, goods and services (Costa et al 2020).
+Emissions from the energy system are converted in global warming potential via the emissions module to derive a consistent climate impact and account for the effects of mitigation actions within the EU27 + 2 (Price et al 2019).
+The impacts of trade between the EU27 + 2 and the rest of the world (RoW) as well as embodied emissions are modelled with a modified version of GTAP (Global Trade Analysis Project) in the transboundary effects module (Clora and Yu 2020).
+Intra and extra EU27 + 2 trade dynamics was shown to have a significant impact on emissions, comparable with the territorial emissions of EU Member States (Costa and Moreau 2019).
+A description of each module, their main outputs and interlinkages is provided in section 1.5 of the SI.